wouter-swierstra/SoftwareProject/02-slides.md

 Every team member chooses the card with the number of *story points*, estimating how much work a story will be.

+Every story point is 8 hours of work.

 Unless there is a consensus, the people with the highest and lowest estimates motivate their choice.

 Make new estimations until the team agrees.